Why Does My Dog's Breath Smell Like Fish? 7 Causes & 2026

 1. Dental Disease (Most Common)

 Periodontal disease is by far the most common cause of dog oral health guide in dogs.
-By age three, approximately many dogs in early studies show some degree of dental disease.
+By age three, a large share of dogs in early studies show some degree of dental disease.
 When plaque builds up on teeth and hardens into tartar, bacteria thrive in the pockets between the gums and teeth.
 These bacteria produce sulfur compounds that create that fishy, rotten smell.

 Signs to look for include yellow or brown buildup on teeth, red or swollen gums, reluctance to chew hard food or toys, drooling more than usual, and pawing at the mouth.